billthefarmer/gurgle/README.md

 ## Guess those words
 Tap letters on the keyboard to enter a guess.
 Use the **Back** key to backspace.
+Letters may also be entered by tapping a slot to select, then tapping a letter.
+This can also be used to change letters.
 When you have finished a guess, tap the **Enter** key.
 If you have guessed the word correctly, a fanfare will play and a short message will appear.
 Tap the word for it's definition.

 ## Display colours
 Letters which are in the word but in the wrong place will turn